nasa-petal/bidara-deep-chat/README.md

 - Functions:

 - get pdf of paper from semantic scholar link and upload to assistant.thread.messages.files for retrieval. as a temp workaround can use openAccessPdf links to download pdfs on client, and then upload them on client directly to openai assistant.

+- get all messages using openai API.
+Then BIDARA can use the list of messages to summarize the conversation, or save the conversation history to PDF.